AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 ### Optional: What About the Extended Kalman Filter (EKF)?

-You might have heard of the Extended Kalman Filter, which uses Jacobian matrices to handle nonlinearities.
+You might have heard of the Extended Kalman Filter, which uses Jacobian matrices to handle non-linearities.
 However, this version often requires more setup (derivative functions) and can be less stable than the Unscented version.

 For most Roblox or real-time anomaly detection cases, the Unscented Kalman Filter provides better results with less tuning effort.